wwoast/redpanda-lineage/README.md

 The global red panda population is estimated at under 10,000 animals, and between 500-1000 of these animals are distributed across zoos worldwide.

-With the goal of producing a web interface for viewing pandas and their offspring, I hope to create a flat-file human-editable dataset of pandas.
-A small group of passionate red panda lovers will manually curate this dataset by making updates or commits to this repository.
+The Red Panda Lineage dataset is a flat-file human-editable dataset of pandas.
+A small group of passionate red panda lovers manually curates this dataset by making updates or commits to this repository.

 When a commit is accepted, Travis CI will run the bundled Python scripts, and publish a single JSON file to the _GitHub pages_ branch of this repository.
-This file will be queryable using the [Dagoba](https://github.com/dxnn/dagoba) graph query language, allowing a fully browser-based red panda lineage viewer to be written.
+This file is queryable using the [Dagoba](https://github.com/dxnn/dagoba) graph query language, allowing a fully [browser-based red panda lineage viewer](https://redpandafinder.com) to be written.
 Peek at our [Design Documentation](https://github.com/wwoast/redpanda-lineage/blob/master/docs/DESIGN.md) for more details.

 ## Credits

-This Red Panda lineage dataset was started by Justin Fairchild in June 2018, with the help of Daniele Bragaglio, and dedication of Red Panda fans in Japan and world-wide on Instagram and YouTube.
+This Red Panda Lineage dataset was started by Justin Fairchild in June 2018, with the help of Daniele Bragaglio, and dedication of Red Panda fans in Japan and world-wide on Instagram and YouTube.